GoThereGit/Chinese-AMR/README_Eng.md

 Inevitably, Smatch is not quite compatible with Chinese AMR considering the different characteristics between the two languages, for example, it has no way processing the alignment of concept and relation in Chinese AMR.
-Therefore, in order to fill the gap of alignment information in Chinese AMR and to provide a brand-new standard for Chinese AMR parsing, Xiao et al. (2022) came up with a new evaluation metric named Align-smatch with concept alignment metric and relation alignment metric added based on Smatch.
+Therefore, in order to fill the gap of alignment information in Chinese AMR and to provide a brand-new standard for Chinese AMR parsing,
+<a href="http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.638.pdf">Xiao et al. (2022)</a> came up with a new evaluation metric named Align-smatch with concept alignment metric and relation alignment metric added based on Smatch.

 ## 1.2 New Alignments in Chinese AMR
 English AMR normally annotates the index of concept nodes with the initial letter of the words or assigns the number index simply by the sequence of nodes.
 It leads to the inability of computers to directly trace concepts back to their sources and to restore the order of sentences from AMR, and brings great difficulties to AMR parsing.
-To solve this problem, Li et al. (2016) proposed an efficient framework incorporating concept-to-word alignment to achieve concept alignment for Chinese AMR.
+To solve this problem,
+<a href="https://journals.colorado.edu/index.php/lilt/article/view/1429/1271">Li et al. (2019)</a> proposed an efficient framework incorporating concept-to-word alignment to achieve concept alignment for Chinese AMR.
 By assigning a number to each word in the original sentence after word separation according to the principle of linear ordering, each concept node is also assigned a corresponding number.
 The numbering takes the form of “x” plus a number.
 As shown in Figure 1, the Chinese word “惨痛” is the third word in original sentence and therefore assigned with the number “x3”,